The Devil's Carnival: Production

 Bousman and Zdunich began developing the concept during discussions about a possible sequel for Repo!
 The Genetic Opera.
 The two eventually came up with The Devil's Carnival after not developing a Repo! sequel "for multiple reasons".

 Filming

-Principal photography for The Devil's Carnival wrapped in mid January 2012 and went into post-production, with Noise Creep reporting that Slipknot's Shawn Crahan would be participating in his first acting role.
+Principal photography for The Devil's Carnival wrapped in mid January 2012 and went into post-production, it was filmed on-location in Riverside, California. with Noise Creep reporting that Slipknot's Shawn Crahan would be participating in his first acting role.

 Music

 The soundtrack was released digitally on Amazon and iTunes on April 3, 2012, with limited edition CDs being sold on the road tour stops.